AriAlanPR/GameCoronaTec/README.md

 width and height — These values specify the content area size for the app.
 In Corona, your base content area can be whatever you wish, but often it's based around a common screen width/height aspect ratio like 3:4, set here by 768 and 1024.
 ```

-* **NOTE:** - *It's important to understand that these values do not indicate an exact number of pixels, but rather a relative number of content "units" for the app.
+* **Note:** *It's important to understand that these values do not indicate an exact number of pixels, but rather a relative number of content "units" for the app.
 The content area will be scaled to fit any device's screen, with subtle differences dictated by the scale definition (see the next point).*

 ```
 scale — This important setting tells Corona how to handle the content area for screens which do not match the aspect ratio defined by the width and height settings, for example 3:4 in this case.
 The two most common options are "letterbox" and "zoomEven".